 Yolanda van der Kruk

-Yolanda spent five years in South Africa, where she worked as a neuroconsultant to a private neurorehabilitation clinic in Johannesburg, an educational psychologist (Registrar) in a Johannesburg-based primary & secondary school for girls, and as psychologist at the Aurum Institute in rural Eastern Cape, working with disadvantaged communities.
-She went on to study MSc Medicine (Paediatric Neurodevelopment) at the Witwatersrand University, Johannesburg, before moving to Australia in 2013.
-Since then, Yolanda has worked as a lecturer and researcher with the College of Medicine & Dentistry at James Cook University, and as a psychologist with JCU Student Wellbeing.
+Yolanda completed postgraduate training in both Orthopedagogics (developmental psychology) and Clinical Neuropsychology in The Netherlands, with a focus on paediatric assessment and treatment of neurodevelopmental disorders.
+She gained extensive experience in working with families and children, particularly those impacted by developmental disorders such as Autism spectrum disorder, and family trauma.
+Yolanda has lived in South Africa, where she worked as a Neuroconsultant to a private neurorehabilitation clinic in Johannesburg, an Educational Psychologist in a Johannesburg-based primary & secondary school for disadvantaged girls, and as a senior psychologist at the Aurum Institute, in rural Eastern Cape, working with disadvantaged communities.
+She went on to study MSc Medicine Child Health (Paediatric Neurodevelopment) at the Witwatersrand University, Johannesburg, before moving to Australia in 2013.
+Since then, Yolanda has worked as both a lecturer and researcher with the College of Medicine & Dentistry at James Cook University, and a Psychologist with JCU Student Wellbeing.
 She has also held a mental health clinician position with Headspace, as well as the role of Regional Coordinator Mental Health with Primary Health Network (PHN) QLD, providing her with invaluable insight into, and connections with, our regional mental health community.